-We gained an understanding of the overall internal controls, both automated and manual, sufficient to plan the audit and support our audit objectives.
+We gained an understanding of the overall internal controls, both automated and manual, as they relate to the audit objectives, sufficient to plan the audit.
 We considered significance and risk in determining the nature and extent of our audit procedures.
+We performed audit tests to determine whether the Authority's controls were adequate, had been placed in operation, and were being followed.
+Our audit also included tests of compliance with provisions of applicable laws, regulations, contracts, and grant agreements as they pertain to our audit objectives.

 Our review encompassed controls over the following significant cycles, classes of transactions, and account balances.